Diademe/cerialize/README.md

     value2: { $id: 2, value: 1 }
 }
 ```
-Because the reference of object 2 would be read before its id.
+Because of the reference of object 2 would be read before its id.

 The generated json from SetRefCycleDetection is compatible with [PreserveReferencesHandling](https://www.newtonsoft.com/json/help/html/PreserveReferencesHandlingObject.htm) option form newtonsoft.

 ## Selective serialization
-You can serialize only some member and take this decision at runtime using bitmask : affect a bitmask to a member with `serializeBitMask` (up to 2^53).
+You can serialize only some member and take this decision at runtime using bitmask : affect a bitmask to a member with `@serializeBitMask` (up to 2^53).
 Before serialization, you can set a global bitmask using `SelectiveSerialization`.
 If and only if the bitmask of the member AND the global bitmask evaluate to true, then the member will be serialized.
 ```typescript
 {
     class Test {